AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/new-discover-dashboard-guide.md

 ## Feedback {#feedback}

 As we continually strive to enhance your experience, we'd greatly appreciate your feedback on this latest update.
 Your thoughts will directly influence future refinements, ensuring our platform always aligns with your needs.

-Provide instructions on how they can share their feedback (e.g., in-app feedback form, email, etc.)
+Please keep an eye out for a feedback form in Marketo Measure.